mitchellh/radar/README.md

 * IRC: `#vagrant` on Freenode

-Radar is a tool which provides a drop-in solution to catching and reporting errors in your Ruby libraries and apps to a radar server in the cloud.
+Radar is a tool which provides a drop-in solution to catching and reporting errors in your Ruby applications in customizable ways.

-Radar is different from available tools such as Hoptoad and Exceptional since the former are built with Rails apps in mind, whereas Radar is built for the more general case, and can also handle local logging in addition to pushing to a remote server.
+Radar is different from available tools such as Hoptoad and Exceptional since the former are built with Rails apps in mind, logging to a central server, whereas Radar was initially built for [Vagrant](http://vagrantup.com), a command line tool.
+And instead of solely logging to a central server, Radar supports logging in configurable ways (to a file, to a server, to a growl notification, etc.)

-**Note:** The server portion of Radar is as of yet incomplete.
-This is planned for the near future but not yet implemented.

 ## Quick Start